Baltimore's prominent silver

 the factory.
 Kirk stock generally continued to pay quarterly dividends.

 During World War II, Samuel Kirk & Son, Inc. became very involved with the war effort.
-The War Production
+The War

-other raw materials were rationed.
+and other raw materials were rationed.
 In February 1942 Kirk received its first war contract from Liberty Motors and Engineering

 Corp.
 Other contracts followed with many companies including American Hammered Piston Ring, Standard Gas Equipment, and Western